preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

     Please note the worker ID (attribute "id") for each worker.

 6. After all workers have been replaced and have finished provisioning, you will need to provide the worker IDs and IPs to CFEE support so they can accurately update your cluster metadata in the management plane.

+    Give the output of this command to CFEE support:

+        ic ks worker ls --cluster <cfee cluster name>

     Once the metadata has been updated, the pods running the Cloud Foundry components will use the new worker nodes.